(Updated March 2019)

 While much of this choice depends on personal preference, students should strongly consider the recommended platform for their department.
 Most software applications used in the College are available on both the Macintosh and Windows platforms, but there are exceptions.

 Each department in the College of Design has different computer requirements.
 For example, the Department of Graphic Design uses Macintosh computers almost exclusively and recommends Macintosh for their students.
 While students could use a Windows computer for graphic design, their peers and instructors may not be able to help them as much if they run into trouble.
 Graphic Design instructors will use Macintosh for teaching.

 Architecture students need to be able to run Windows-based software applications.

-Art and Design, Landscape Architecture, Design Studies, and PhD students use both Macintosh and Windows computers.
+Landscape Architecture, Design Studies, and PhD students use both Macintosh and Windows computers.
 The choice is left to the student.

 Apple Macintosh computers allow both Macintosh and Windows software to run on the same computer using a dual-boot option.
 The College of Design’s Information Technology Department uses a dual-boot system on most of our lab and departmental cluster computers.
 Other options for running Windows applications on a Macintosh using virtualization software are available.
 We consider the dual-boot method the better option for our students because dual-boot provides better performance.
 Some of our students are choosing to the use dual-boot option on their own computers.
 Students interested in running Windows on a Macintosh computer are encouraged to speak with the College of Design Information Technology staff.
 Please note the cost of Windows operating system and Windows software applications will be in addition to Macintosh software.